Legionella Water Treatment Services Overview – LegionellaREADY

 Cooling Towers

 CTI Guideline 159 states, “This limit indicates that the microbial control program is providing a reasonable degree of system cleanliness, but it does not provide any guarantee that the system will be free of Legionella bacteria.”
-This means if water treaters don’t test for Legionella this risk is unknown to the facility and to the public.
+Without testing for Legionella, the risk remains unknown.

-Contact ChemREADY today to discuss creating your water safety and testing plan.
+Contact ChemREADY today to develop your water safety and testing plan, ensuring effective Legionella water treatment.

 Learn More About Legionella Here